Himdyuti1/opensoft/README.md

 4. The Sign-up page contains some CSS taken from the internet.

 5. Created the database and the table following the tutorial.
+6. Added a new column to a existing table, and updated datas to it.